Image Source: Wikipedia

 Carter recorded for a number of labels, both as a solo artist and with her family, including RCA Victor, Cadence, Columbia, Audiograph, United Artists, Liberty and Capitol.

-Roles Represented in DAHR: vocalist, string bass, leader, songwriter
+Roles Represented in DAHR: vocalist, string bass, harmony vocal, songwriter, leader

 = Recordings are available for online listening.